angular/angular/aio/content/guide/ngmodule.md

 Lastly, the `@NgModule.bootstrap` property identifies this `AppComponent` as the _bootstrap component_.
-When Angular launches the app, it places the HTML rendering of `AppComponent` in the DOM, inside the `<my-app>` element tags of the `index.html`
+When Angular launches the app, it places the HTML rendering of `AppComponent` in the DOM, inside the `<my-app>` element tags of the `index.html`.

 {@a bootstrap}

 ## Bootstrapping in _main.ts_
-We launch the application by bootstrapping the `AppModule` in the `main.ts` file.
+You launch the application by bootstrapping the `AppModule` in the `main.ts` file.

-Angular offers a variety of bootstrapping options, targeting multiple platforms.
+Angular offers a variety of bootstrapping options targeting multiple platforms.
-In this page we consider two options, both targeting the browser.
+This page describes two options, both targeting the browser.

-### Dynamic bootstrapping with the Just-in-time (JIT) compiler
+### Dynamic bootstrapping with the just-in-time (JIT) compiler
 In the first, _dynamic_ option, the [Angular compiler](../cookbook/ngmodule-faq.html#q-angular-compiler "About the Angular Compiler") compiles the application in the browser and then launches the app.